 It will be admitted by all that Adam was placed on probation, and that the penalty of death, absolute and irrevocable, was affixed to the violation of the command not to eat of the forbidden tree.
-There was no provision made for mitigation or removal of this penalty.
-While yet he had no posterity, he partook of the forbidden fruit, and the sentence passed upon him, "Unto dust shalt thou "return:" till which time he was to eat his bread by the sweat of his brow. p.
-232, Para.
-1, [DESTINY].
+There was no provision made for mitigation or removal of this 0 penalty.
+While yet he had no posterity, he partook of the forbidden fruit, and the sentence passed upon him, "Unto dust shall thou return;" till which time he was to eat his bread by the sweat of his brow.

-How did that affect those who were to come after, -- Adam could bequeath to his posterity no higher nature than he possessed, -- a nature, after his transgression, not only liable, but inevitably doomed, to death.
-The same plane of being was his children's only heritage, -- a heritage of wearing toil during the period of their life, and after that, death.
-And this remember, was because their father Adam had sinned in the matter of the forbidden tree. p.
-232, Para.
-2, [DESTINY].
+How did that affect those who were to come after?
+Adam could bequeath to his posterity no higher nature than he himself possessed - a nature, after his transgression, not only liable, but inevitably doomed, to death.
+The same plane of being was his children's only heritage -a heritage of wearing toil during the period of their life, and after that, death.
+And this, remember, was because their father Adam had sinned in the matter of the forbidden tree.

 The apostle makes an explicit statement of this fact.
-He says (Rom.
-5:12); "Wherefore, as by one man sin entered into the world, and death by sin and so death passed upon all men, for that all have sinned." p.
-232, Para.
-3, [DESTINY].

-When did death pass upon all men? -- When the natural father of all men subjected himself to death by sin.
+He says (Romans 5:12): "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned."
+When did death pass upon all men?
+When the natural father of all men subjected himself to death by sin.
 From that moment it became a fixed fact that every human being who should appear in this world, would be subject to death.
-Instead of the words "for that" in the last clause, "for that all have sinned," the Greek has eph'ho "through," or "on account of" whom all have sinned.
-The margin has, "in whom;" that is, in the "one man," Adam, by whom sin entered into the world.
-Again the apostle says (1 Cor.
-15:22), "In Adam all die." p.
-232, Para.
-4, [DESTINY].
+Instead of the words "for that" in the last clause, "for that all have sinned," the Greek has "through," or "on account of," whom all have sinned.
+The margin has "in whom;" that is, in the "one man," Adam, by whom sin entered into the world.
+Again the apostle says (1 Corinthians 15:22), "In Adam all die."

-Adam's sin, trials, and sentence marked the end of probation with him, so far as it concerned that first offer of life which God had given him, which was suspended upon his obedience.
+Adam's sin, trial, and sentence marked the end of probation with him, so far as it concerned that first offer of life which God had given him, which was suspended upon his obedience.
 And had nothing more been done, it would have been the end of probation for all.
-So long as God saw fit to let men propagate themselves upon the earth, their lot would have been simply a hopeless life, to be terminated by an inevitable and eternal death. p.
-233, Para.
-1, [DESTINY].
+So long as God saw fit to let men propagate themselves upon the earth, their lot would have been simply a hopeless life, to be terminated by an inevitable and eternal death.

 But immediately upon Adam's failure under that first arrangement, supervened the plan of salvation through Jesus Christ.
 Before the first penalty was fully carried out, there was time for Adam to have another trial; and through the intervention of Christ, this opportunity was given him.
-There was promised a seed of the woman who should bruise the serpent's head.
+There was promised a "seed of the woman" who should bruise the serpent's head.
 Adam was placed upon a new probation.
-In the promised seed, the Redeemer; a new hope was set before him; and he was taught how to manifest faith in the Redeemer by typical services, sacrifices, and offerings. p.
-233, Para.
-2, [DESTINY].
+In the promised seed, the Redeemer, a new hope was set before him; and he was taught how to manifest faith in that Redeemer by typical services, sacrifices, and offerings.